-Last year, for example, we have seen the first tailor-made Trojan which stole information from an intranet, the "Monster for employers" web site of Monster.com.
-These Trojans are very rare so far and the risk is quite low (see details at Symantec), but it's certainly a possibility and an example of how the security of the client host is important, too.
+Last year, for example, we have seen the first tailor-made Trojan which stole information from an intranet, the “Monster for employers” web site of Monster.com.
+These Trojans are very rare so far and the risk is quite low, but it’s certainly a possibility and an example of how the security of the client host is important, too.

 CSRF in your intranet

 Yup, CSRF (Cross Site Request Forgery) is real, as well.
 It takes place in combination with XSS or the old-fashioned way: Send an HTML e-mail with CSRF to the victim or lure him to an infected web page.
 What is CSRF?
 Take a look at two examples which trigger a GET and POST action (.src is src):